curlsloth/NYU-HPC-4-newbies/README.md

 ...
 ```

-You can load the `libsndfile` for processing audio files.
-Insert `module load libsndfile/intel/1.0.31` following the `module purge` in your .s file as this:
+For example, your python audio-related packages may need to use the `libsndfile` for processing audio files.
+Simply insert `module load libsndfile/intel/1.0.31` following the `module purge` in your .s file as this:
 ```
 module purge
 module load libsndfile/intel/1.0.31